frankodoom/libwebp.net/README.md

  # Using the Library

 ### General Usage
-Below shows the basic usage of the library using a console app.
+Below shows the basic use of the library using a console app.

  ```csharp
    class Program